tmartin2/Miscellaneous/megalist.md

 - How does temperature affect human behaviour and cognition?
 - How does aging work?
+- What does perception look like when examined under the lens of resource acquisition?
 - How should human society handle drugs?
 - What are the differences between spoken language / written language?
 - What would a society without privacy look like?